sskumar4/TeamProfileGenerator/README.md

   * Added the application to the portfolio.

 ## Launch
-Inquirer package need to be installed for this app to run.
+Inquirer package should be to be installed for this app to run.
 To launch the application :

 * Clone this repository
 * Issue npm i ain the local repository root, so that all dependencies (inquirer package) are installed